techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=204
 (206)
 Which of the following are true?
 (Choose three.)

-a.
-When an application begins running, there is one daemon thread, whose job is to execute main().
+A. When an application begins running, there is one daemon thread, whose job is to execute main().

-b.
-When an application begins running, there is one non-daemon thread, whose job is to execute main().
+B. When an application begins running, there is one non-daemon thread, whose job is to execute main().

-c.
-A thread created by a daemon thread is initially also a daemon thread. d.
-A thread created by a non-daemon thread is initially also a non-daemon thread.
+C. A thread created by a daemon thread is initially also a daemon threa D.
+D. A thread created by a non-daemon thread is initially also a non-daemon threa
+D.

-Answer: BCD
+ANSWER: BCD
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: